JoshiDivya/IntegrifyAssignment/divya_git_cmd.md

           *git tag
           $ git tag
           Tag1
-          v1.4
+          v1.4*

+* fetch - It download all directory or tags of any Repository from github to our local git.
-* fetch - *git fetch --all*
+          *git fetch --all*
           *git fetch --tags*
           *git fetch <url>*
-          It download all directory or tags of any Repository from github to our local git.